Summer Program FAQs

 However, your whole family can visit Camp in the following ways:

-- Join a Family Camp weekend program at Tawonga to meet our wonderful staff, see our beautiful property and get a taste of the Tawonga experience.
+- Attend a Family Camp weekend program at Tawonga to meet our wonderful staff, see our beautiful property and get a taste of the Tawonga experience.

 ✡️ Judaism at Camp

-Judaism is infused into daily life at Camp, from the Hebrew blessings we sing at every meal to the mindful way that we treat each other, rooted in Jewish values, to rich Shabbat celebrations.
-Your child’s Jewish experience will come through exploring Jewish values, customs and traditions.
-The approach to the Jewish experience at Tawonga is a joyful blend of culture, ritual, inclusion and inviting campers to experience spiritual and Jewish moments that resonate personally with them.
+Judaism is infused into daily life at Camp, from the Hebrew blessings we sing at every meal to to rich Shabbat celebrations.
+Your child’s Jewish experience will come through exploring Jewish values, customs, and traditions woven into camp programming each day.
+Tawonga’s approach to the Jewish experience is a joyful blend of culture and ritual, and invites campers to connect with spiritual and Jewish moments that resonate personally with them.

 Tawonga campers include kids who are highly affiliated with their Jewish communities (through synagogue, JCC, or day school), kids for whom Tawonga is their primary Jewish experience, kids from interfaith families and kids who are not Jewish.
 They all share great Jewish experiences because we offer – and never force – a positive, fun, inspirational and uplifting “buffet” of Jewish experiences.